-To kick off the partnership, two tesa children’s reporters asked the two board members, Susanna Krüger and Dr. Norman Goldberg, for an interview.
+To kick off the partnership, two tesa children’s reporters asked the two board members, Susanna Krüger and Dr Norman Goldberg, for an interview.

 “From the very beginning our talks made clear that ‘Save the Children’ and tesa are pursuing the same goals and want to support disadvantaged children in their right to education.
 With our partnership, we combine local project work with global reach,” says Susanna Krüger, Board Chairwoman of ‘Save the Children Germany’.
-“We generally refrain from developing action plans on the drawing board, but always work together with the local people.
+“We generally refrain from developing action plans on the drawing board, but always work together with local people.
 We use tried and tested models that can be adapted and scaled across national borders,” she adds.

 And this is what the educational partnership looks like in concrete terms: In Vietnam, around 20,000 children in rural and poor urban areas will be provided with various educational materials – starting with paper and writing utensils.
 Furthermore, courses are planned to promote reading and writing, for example with the help of mentors.

 In China, financial support from tesa is helping more than 100,000 children between the ages of ten and twelve and their families to strengthen their socio-emotional development and resilience.
 Thanks to interactive methods, teachers are given the necessary tools to develop these important skills.
-Currently, the digitization of such offers has priority.
+Currently, the digitisation of such offers has priority.

-In Latin America, the situation has deteriorated dramatically over the past few weeks; the region is considered the new epicenter of the pandemic.
+In Latin America, the situation has deteriorated dramatically over the past few weeks; the region is considered the new epicentre of the pandemic.
 In Mexico alone, the health, well-being, and education of more than 40 million children are at stake.
-The comprehensive aid measures are particularly aimed at indigenous groups, immigrant families, and people in rural areas.
+The comprehensive aid measures are particularly aimed at indigenous groups, immigrant families and people in rural areas.
 “Save the Children” works closely with the Ministry of Education to train teachers, develop teaching content and provide urgently needed technical equipment.

-We generally refrain from developing action plans on the drawing board, but always work together with the local people.
+We generally refrain from developing action plans on the drawing board, but always work together with local people.

 Board Chairwoman of “Save the Children Germany”

-In Germany, “Save the Children” is piloting the “MakerSpace” – a digital learning workshop where children from so-called focus schools may openly and creatively strengthen their skills.
+In Germany, “Save the Children” is piloting the “MakerSpace” – a digital learning workshop where children from so-called focus schools can openly and creatively strengthen their skills.
 The project is scientifically supported by the TU Berlin in order to gain further knowledge for digital educational formats.

 Save the Children